-My work is a conglomeration of all the literature I loved as a kid.
-And so, like most conglomerations, it has trouble fitting in any one specific place.
+My work is a conglomeration of the literature I loved as a kid.
+Like many mixed-bags, it has trouble fitting into any one place.
 Some have called my books "for children" because my protagonists are animals.
-Other call it "crossover", because it speaks to the reader maturely, not shying away from big words and large ideas (although I can assure you Nyra's story is not vulgar and is completely appropriate for younger readers).
+Other call it "crossover" because it speaks to the reader maturely.
 Most of my readers are adults who are nostalgic for the animal fiction they loved as children, but every so often I'll hear from a kid (and few things make me happier).
-Nyra's stories are the only ones I've released so far, but I promise a science fiction series in a few years' time.

 Never an ordinary dragon, Nyra grew up forbidden to breathe fire or fly.
 Like her mother before her, she has only known a life of enslavement, held in thrall by mountain dragons, which need Nyra’s ripening wings to secure hunting for the future.